-(6) Stock award vests as to 25% of the common stock underlying the award on May 2, 2014 and as to 75% of the common stock underlying the award in 12 equal quarterly installments at the end of each three-month period thereafter, subject to Mr. Burnett's continuous service through each vesting date.
+(3) Option vests over a four-year period as to 25% of the common stock underlying the option on July 15, 2016 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period thereafter, subject to Mr. Ellertson's continuous service through each vesting date.

-(7) Option vests over a four year period as to 25% of the common stock underlying the option on July 31, 2015 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period thereafter, subject to Mr. Burnett's continuous service through each vesting date.
+(4) Option vests over a four-year period as to 25% of the common stock underlying the option on April 1, 2016 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period threafter, subject to Mr. Goldman's continuous service through each vesting date.

-(8) Option vests over a four year period as to 25% of the common stock underlying the option on February 1, 2013 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period thereafter, subject to Mr. Phillips' continuous service through each vesting date.
+(5) Option vests over a four-year period as to 25% of the common stock underlying the option on July 15, 2016 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period threafter, subject to Mr. Goldman's continuous service through each vesting date.

-(9) Option vests over a four year period as to 25% of the common stock underlying the option on December 31, 2014 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period thereafter, subject to Mr. Phillips' continuous service through each vesting date.
+- (6) Option vests over a four-year period as to 25% of the common stock underlying the option on April 20, 2016 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period thereafter, subject to Mr. Hawkins' continuous service through each vesting date. - (7) Option vests over a four-year period as to 25% of the common stock underlying the option on July 15, 2016 and as to 75% of the common stock underlying the option in 12 equal quarterly installments at the end of each three-month period threafter, subject to Mr. Hawkins' continuous service through each vesting date.